TianzeLab/circlizePlus/README.md

+## Highlights
+- Programming in circlizePlus is summarized into 5 addition rules, which are simple and clear.
+- Like ggplot2, it makes programming circular visualizations in the form of addition of plotting functions.
+- In ggplot2, the data parameter of the function that draws geometric figures can be missing, and it will use the data parameter value in the ggplot() function. circlizePlus implements similar functionality.
+In circlizePlus, the function that draws geometric figures can get the default coordinate data (such as x, y) from the track it belongs to.
+- Like ggplot2, it supports data mapping.
+The coordinate parameters are mapped to the default values ​​by passing in an anonymous function of the form "function(x,y){...}".
 ## Installation
 It is recommended that you have the latest version of the R environment installed.
 You need to install devtools and load it into the R environment, and then you can install circlizePlus from Github.